danabeuschel/radius/files/radius.md

 The map indicates a higher concentration of ZIP codes with _any_ businesses in the eastern half of the country and greater sparsity in the Rocky Mountain area.
 Mid-to-large cities are clearly visible as the darker shades of green.
-In fact, the geographic pattern is quite similar to that found in night-time satellite imagery, indicating a strong association with population density.
+In fact, the geographic pattern is quite similar to that found in night-time [satellite imagery], indicating a strong association with population density.
 This suggests that the data are geographically representative of the population, and do not appear to favor certain regions, or large metros in general.